ansible-collections/community.general/docs/docsite/rst/guide_vardict.rst

     results = vars.output()
     module.exit_json(**results)

-That will make the return value of the module:
+That makes the return value of the module:

 .. code-block:: javascript